substrate-developer-hub/substrate-contracts-workshop/01-basics/06-incrementing-my-value.md

 Incrementing My Value
 ===

-The final step in our Incrementer contract is to allow each user to update increment their own value.
+The final step in our Incrementer contract is to allow users to update their own values.

 ## Modifying a HashMap